Skip to main content

 Updated over a week ago

-As an extra layer of security, decrypted SSN's are never exported to integration partners or pre-filled automatically in any engagement.
+As an extra layer of security, decrypted SSNs are never exported to integration partners or pre-filled automatically in any engagement.

-In order to have Social Security Numbers automatically pre-fill in custodial templates, you must create a standard text element in your dataset and use it to store SSNs, bypassing the default Encrypted elements.
+In order to have Social Security Numbers automatically pre-fill in custodial templates, you must create a standard text element in your dataset and use it to store SSNs, bypassing the default Encrypted Elements.

-Navigate to your Dataset, locate the standard SSN element and click the "Add Column to the right" Button.
+Navigate to your Dataset, locate the standard SSN element, and click the 'Add column to the right' button.

-Click the "Add new element" button in the new empty cell.
+Click the 'Add new element' button in the new empty cell.

-You will now need to visit each PDF Template that you want to have this new SSN field that you have created, filled out with data.
-Open the PDF by clicking on it from My Templates under PDF templates and click on the Map button.
-Navigate to the page within the PDF that has the SSN on it.
-Click on the element and click it.
+You must open each PDF template, which should have the new SSN field pre-filled with data.
+Open the PDF by clicking on it from My Templates under PDF templates, and click on the Map button.

 Did this answer your question?